pkeffect/Discord-Bot/README.md

 # Discord-Bot

+## FORKED
+- Added support for building a python environment docker image
+- Added support for running via docker compose
+- Migrated discord bot tokin to an external .env

 Discord Bot Project 🤖

 Welcome to the Discord Bot Project!
 This repository contains a simple yet powerful Discord bot built using Python and the discord.py library.
 The bot is designed to enhance your Discord server experience by providing various interactive features.